-- Remove throw rugs or other objects on the floor, (such as electrical or telephone cords) which could cause you to trip and fall. - Have a firm chair with arm rests, a high seat, and a straight back available to sit in. - Arrange your furniture so there is clearance for a walker.
-Walkers are at least 2 feet wide. - Low chairs, swivel chairs, or rolling chairs are not safe for you to sit in after surgery. - · Place a list of emergency numbers by each telephone.
+- Remove throw rugs or other objects on the floor, (such as electrical or telephone cords) which could cause you to trip and fall. - Have a firm chair with arm rests, a high seat, and a straight back available. - Low chairs, swivel chairs, rocking or rolling chairs are not safe for you to sit in after surgery. - Arrange your furniture so there is clearance for a walker.
+Walkers are at least 2 feet wide. - Place a list of emergency numbers by each telephone. - Use the assisting device recommended by your PT for walking all the way to the toilet, to your bedside, etc. (don't leave it behind.)
+Clear the path from bed to toilet to chair: remove throw rugs, move hampers and scales out of the way.